Startup Advisor Agreements: A Primer on the Basics

 Another essential issue relates to the assignment of intellectual property.
 While all startup employees should be party to an inventions assignment, the inventions assignment provision in an Advisor Agreement should likely be ‘narrower’ than a typical employee’s inventions assignment clause.
 And in some cases, it may be deleted.
 It does depend on the actual circumstances, including how involved such advisor will be with confidential information and the development of the company’s products or services.
 The more involved, the more likely at least a light inventions assignment would be ideal.

-You Might Also Like: Of Mice and Mentors
+You Might Also Like: Startup-Advisor Dating

 Term and Termination